 - Make the landholder an offer and negotiate with them.

-- Meet with an attorney to get advice, review deal terms, and process any paperwork.
+- Meet with a real estate attorney to get advice, review deal terms and process any paperwork.

-- Should negotiations fail, have your real estate attorney sue to obtain access to your property.
+- Should negotiations fail, have your attorney sue to obtain access to your property.

 - Secure a court order awarding you the easement.

-Alas, if your neighbor won’t grant one, you may have to ask for an easement by necessity.
-Effectively, a court order that awards you the access that you need to your property through someone else’s land.
+If your neighbor won’t grant you a right of way easement, you may have to ask for an easement by necessity.
+Effectively, it’s a court order that awards you the access that you need to your property through someone else’s land.

 Pros And Cons Of Landlocked Property